Xeyler/xeyler.github.io/_posts/2020-08-29-corne-build-log.md

 ## Collecting the Pieces

-After weeks of convincing myself that I wouldn't irrepairably screw up the build and that I wouldn't accidentally hate typing on the keyboard once I finished it, I finally began hunting down the parts I needed.
+After weeks of convincing myself that I wouldn't irreparably screw up the build and that I wouldn't accidentally hate typing on the keyboard once I finished it, I finally began hunting down the parts I needed.
 Eventually, the receipts piled up into a collection somewhat resembling the following: